 Yes, to some degree.
 Any building governed by the Historic Architectural Review Commission (HARC) may be elevated to the Base Flood Elevation (BFE).
 Raising it higher would require HARC approval.
 Additionally, there may be building height limits that might apply.
 View the Elevation/Freeboard page for more information.

-Also, projects that do not comply with the HARC Guidelines and ordinances cannot be staff approved and will also need to be reviewed by the HARC Commission.
+Large projects, or projects that do not comply with the Guidelines and Ordinances, may need to be scheduled for a HARC Agenda.
+Large projects include: